-LEMMA 3.8.
+Lemma 3.3.2.
 Suppose that some correct processor decides v at phase k, and k is the smallest numbered phase at which a decision is made by a correct processor.
-Then at least t + 1 correct processors lock v at phase k.
+Then at least 2t+1 correct processors lock v at phase k.
 Moreover, each of the correct processors that locks v at phase k will, from that time onward, always have a lock on v with associated phase number at least k.